MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

 The order in which base classes are specified isn't significant except in certain cases where constructors and destructors are invoked.
 In these cases, the order in which base classes are specified affects the following:

-- The order in which initialization by constructor takes place.
+- The order in which constructors are called.
 If your code relies on the `Book` portion of `CollectionOfBook` to be initialized before the `Collection` part, the order of specification is significant.
 Initialization takes place in the order the classes are specified in the *base-list*.

 - The order in which destructors are invoked to clean up.
 Again, if a particular "part" of the class must be present when the other part is being destroyed, the order is significant.
 Destructors are called in the reverse order of the classes specified in the *base-list*.